bobbymander/azure-devops/README.md

 ### Instructions

 1. Create a resource group using the Portal.
+Navigate to the resource groups module and click + to add a resource group.

 2. Create  a service principal as below: